Biographies Characteristics Analysis

 © Illustration: Wikimedia Commons

-In it, a lot of space was devoted to education, in particular, it was pointed out that only a clergyman who had received the appropriate education could become a teacher.
-Such people were first examined, then they collected information about their behavior (a person should not be cruel and evil, otherwise no one will send their children to school) and only after that they were allowed to teach.
-The teacher taught all the subjects alone, he was assisted by the headman from among the students.
-The first year they taught the alphabet (then it was necessary to know the “full name” of the letter), the second year they put the letters into syllables, and the third year they already read.
-Schools still selected boys from any class, the main thing is that they be smart and intelligent.
+It devoted a lot of space to issues of education, in particular, it was pointed out that only a clergyman who had received an appropriate education could become a teacher.
+Such people were first examined, then information about their behavior was collected (a person should not be cruel and evil, otherwise no one would send their children to school) and only after all were they allowed to teach.
+The teacher taught all subjects alone, and was assisted by a headman from among the students.
+The first year they learned the alphabet (then you had to know the “full name” of the letter), the second year they put the letters into syllables, and the third year they started reading.
+Boys from any class were still selected for schools, the main thing was that they were savvy and intelligent.

 The first Russian primer

 The date of its appearance is known - the primer was printed by Ivan Fedorov, the first Russian book publisher, in 1574.
 It contained 5 notebooks, each with 8 sheets.
-If we recalculate everything in the format familiar to us, then in the first primer there were 80 pages.
-In those days, children were taught according to the so-called "literal" method, inherited from the Greeks and Romans.
-Children memorized syllables, which at first consisted of two letters, then a third was added to them.
-Students also got acquainted with the basics of grammar, they were given information about the correct stress, cases and conjugations of verbs.
-In the second part of the ABC there were reading materials - prayers and passages from the Bible.
+If we recalculate everything into the format familiar to us, then the first primer had 80 pages.
+In those days, children were taught using the so-called “literal subjunctive” method, inherited from the Greeks and Romans.
+The children learned by heart syllables that initially consisted of two letters, then a third was added to them.
+The students were also introduced to the basics of grammar, they were given information about the correct stress, cases and verb conjugations.
+The second part of the ABC contained reading materials - prayers and passages from the Bible.

 © Photo: lori.ru